The Nexus Event: Plot

 Many years earlier, Hunter Ravonna Renslayer of the Time Variance Authority (TVA) arrests a young Sylvie for "crimes against the Sacred Timeline" and erases her timeline from existence, but Sylvie steals Renslayer's TemPad during her trial and escapes into the timeline.

 In the present, TVA agent Mobius M. Mobius asks Renslayer to see Hunter C-20, but Renslayer claims C-20 died from a mental breakdown caused by Sylvie's enchantment.
 In 2077, amidst the destruction of the moon Lamentis-1, a stranded Sylvie and Loki form a romantic connection.
 This creates a unique branched timeline, a "Nexus Event" perpendicular to the Sacred Timeline, which alerts the TVA who come to rescue and arrest the pair.

 Returning to headquarters, Mobius has Loki imprisoned in a time loop of a moment from his past on Asgard with Sif, wherein she attacks him and says he will always be alone.
 Mobius pulls Loki out to interrogate him about how the Nexus Event occurred, then mocks Loki's narcissism and falling in love with Sylvie.
-After Loki reveals that the TVA employees are time variants, Mobius sends him back into the time loop.
+After Loki reveals that the TVA employees are variants, Mobius sends him back into the time loop.
 Mobius later steals Renslayer's TemPad, on which he finds a recording of her interviewing a mentally sound C-20, who confirms Loki's statement.
 Meanwhile, a distraught Hunter B-15 brings Sylvie to 2050 Alabama and asks the latter to show her memories of her past life, having glimpsed them when Sylvie previously enchanted her, learning her own true variant nature in the process.

 Mobius frees Loki, but they are confronted by Renslayer and TVA troopers.
-Mobius acknowledges his betrayal and variant status, leading to Renslayer ordering him to be "pruned", seemingly killing him.
+Mobius acknowledges his betrayal and variant status, leading to Renslayer ordering him to be "pruned," seemingly killing him.
 Renslayer takes Loki and Sylvie to the Time-Keepers, during which Sylvie asks Renslayer why she was first arrested, though Renslayer claims not to remember.
 The Time-Keepers order Loki and Sylvie to be deleted, but B-15 frees the pair of their restraints.
 Loki and Sylvie team up to fight and defeat Renslayer and the Time-Keepers' guards, though B-15 is knocked unconscious.
 Sylvie beheads a Time-Keeper, only to learn they are all androids.
 As Loki attempts to tell Sylvie about his feelings, Renslayer recovers and prunes him.
 Angered, Sylvie overpowers her and demands the truth about the TVA.

 In a mid-credits scene, Loki awakens in another dimension and meets four other Loki variants, who ask him to join them in order to survive.